 Orthokeratology, dual focus soft contact lenses and atropine have higher efficacy in myopia control, followed by specially designed spectacles.
-After a comprehensive eye examination the optometrist will present the suitable options for your child and will discuss with you a treatment plan to tailor to your child’s needs.
+After a comprehensive eye examination the optometrist will develop a tailored treatment plan for your child depending on your child’s needs.
 The best myopia control option is different for every child and is dependent on the factors below:

 - Your child’s current prescription

 - The shape of the front of their eyes

 The research on myopia control is constantly evolving and improving.
 Therefore as new evidence and treatments emerges we can modify your child’s treatment plan accordingly.
 Every child responds differently to myopia control, therefore if one particular treatment is not showing the expected effect we may change to another treatment or utilise a combination of treatments.

 What is the earliest age to implement myopia control?

 There is no minimum age to initiate myopia control.
 If a young child has become myopic and has high risk factors for progression then it would be in the child’s best interest to implement myopia control.
 The earlier the onset of myopia, the greater the risk of fast progression into higher levels of myopia.
 Hence early intervention is important in preventing high levels of myopia.